Alto Flugelhorn

 Mellophonium

 The mellophonium is the primary ancestor of the modern marching mellophone.
 It is a traditional circular mellophone with the bell straightened out, and usually has a cornet shank.
 Even many brass players don’t know what a mellophonium is, and those that do (mostly Stan Kenton fans and alto brass nerds like myself) can be forgiven for thinking that “mellophonium” = Conn 16E.
 In fact, while the Conn 16E is by far the most famous model of mellophonium thanks to its use in the Stan Kenton Orchestra from 1960 to 1963, it is not the only one.
-There were lots of mellophoniums (mellophonia?) at the time: Holton M-601 and M-602, Reynolds Contempora ML-12, Courtois, Couesnon, Vox Ampliphonic, Glier (in E-flat), and more.
-You can even still buy a new mellophonium in 2022, courtesy of Amati Kraslice (the AMP-203).
+There were lots of mellophoniums (mellophonia?) at the time: Holton M-601 and M-602, Reynolds ML-12, Courtois, Couesnon, Vox Ampliphonic, Glier (in E-flat), and more.
+You can even still buy a new mellophonium in 2022, courtesy of Amati Kraslice and their 16E-like AMP-203.

 The mellophonium has a cool sound that is related to, but not quite the same as, a mellophone (either the traditional circular or bell-front marching variety).
 Stan Kenton’s electric 4-man mellophonium section inspired the creation of the mellophone bugle in G for use in competitive drum and bugle corps, which in turn directly led to the modern marching mellophone.
 The marching mellophone was also the mellophonium’s grave digger, because even the early Olds-pattern marching mellophones were much better instruments.